 The rate of air movement at a given point in time regardless of the direction.

 The unit used to represent the thermal insulation from clothing, where 1 clo = winter clothing and 0.5 clo = summer clothing.
 There is a difference between clothing insulation (Icl), which includes even parts of the occupants’ body uncovered by clothing, and garment insulation (Iclu), which only refers to heat transfer obtained from skin-to-clothing contact.

 Metabolic Rate (M):

-The rate of transformation of chemical energy into heat and mechanical work by metabolic activities within an organism, usually expressed in terms of unit area of the total body surface.
+The rate of transformation of chemical energy into heat and mechanical work by metabolic activities within an organism is usually expressed in terms of the unit area of the total body surface.
 In this standard, the metabolic rate is expressed in met units.
 This unit is accounted for as the personal activity of occupants, where 1 met is a person at rest.

 Relative Humidity (RH):